pandafw/panda-demo/README.md

 panda-demo
 ==========

-A Demo Web Application for Panda Framewrok.
+A Demo Web Application for Panda Framework.